 VantagePoint3 helps men and women deepen their relationship with God.
 We do this through a pathway of processes or extended conversations where participants can engage in these three questions: Who is God?
 Who am I? and What does God desire to do through me?
 Because our work is discovery-work, we are not trying to tell men and women who God is or who they are — we want to help them discover that on their own, so we create a safe yet challenging atmosphere for that.

-My name is Rob Loane, and I serve as the interim president for VantagePoint3.
+My name is Rob Loane, and I serve as President of VantagePoint3.
 I met Randy Reese, the founder of this ministry, well over two decades ago while working with his wife, Susan, at Biola University in California.
 We immediately became really good friends and, for about 10 years, that’s all it was: Friendship.
 But along the way, Randy started VantagePoint3 and, in 2004, he invited me to begin working with him.
 By 2006, I moved from California to Sioux Falls.

 One person has said, “The North American Church is 3,000 miles wide and half an inch deep.”
 Never has a church in history activated more efforts across the globe than the Church in North America over the the past 100 years, but there is this growing sense that we are merely skimming the surface in this life of faith.
 Randy wanted to do something about that, and he soon was convinced that God was calling him to really help adults grow up into Christ.
 Through leadership development and adult discipleship, he began VantagePoint3 to simply invite and foster renewal in the Church in North America.